The CUNY Service Corps seeks community partners to offer hands-on projects and meaningful supervision for Corps members.

 Are there any costs to partners?

-What are the meeting and reporting requirements for supervisors?
+What are the expectations of supervisors?

 - Attend a CUNY Service Corps Partner Orientation before the program begins (online or in person)